ozcankasal/middleware-tutorials-redis-cluster-tls/README.md

 # Setting up a Redis Cluster with TLS

-Create a redis cluster using TLS for client and inter-node communications.
+Create a redis cluster using TLS for client and inter-nodes communications.

 ![cluster topology](files/redis-cluster-topology.png)